Vehicle registration plates of Bosnia and Herzegovina: Republic of Bosnia and Herzegovina

 On the territory controlled by Army of the Republic of Bosnia and Herzegovina from 1992 were used new license plates.
-They wore a blue strip on the left side with the "BIH" script and the coat of arms above the script (1992 is no blue stripe).
+They wore a blue strip on the left side with the "BIH" script and the coat of arms above the script (1992 is no blue strip).
 On the white background the form was XX-nnnnLL or XX-nnnnnL, where "XX" was the code of the city, "nnnn"/"nnnnn" were digits, and "LL" two letters (previously one letter), where the first letter denoted the municipality where it was issued (before this is not at all).
 Towns are given in following table:

 Republika Srpska

 On territory of the Republika Srpska entity, license plates were used similar to those before the war, with difference that instead of red star, the Serb four-S coat of arms was used.
 Letters on plates were usually in Cyrillic script, but the license plates with Latin versions of codes are also used.